dsnezhkov/zombieant/README.md

 #### 0x3: `.CTOR/.DTOR` via gcc `__attribute__((constructor (P)))` and `__attribute__((destructor (P)))`

 So this preload/hook method is the crux of our further payload preload automation chain.
-This is how we are planning to execute our "preload and release" approach in a binary agnostic manner.
+This is how we are planning to execute our "preload and release" strategy in a binary agnostic manner.

 Brief Highlights:

 - Direct constructors and destructors
 - Chained / prioritized constructors and destructors
-- Hijacking arguments.
+- Hijacking program arguments.

 [Ref:] (https://gcc.gnu.org/onlinedocs/gccint/Initialization.html)